PolicyCraft: Supporting Collaborative and Participatory Policy Design through Case-Grounded Deliberation: Design Goals

 \begin{itemize}

-\item [\textbf{D1.}] \textbf{The system should encourage users to develop policies based on concrete cases.} Given evidence that discussing concrete cases can help people establish common ground during policy design conversations, systems should support users in making systematic use of cases.
-Systems could draw inspiration from prior work, such as the idea of research through litigation, to support users in using cases to surface potential flaws in current policies.
+\item [\textbf{D1.}] \textbf{The system should encourage users to develop policies based on concrete cases.} Given evidence that discussing concrete cases can help people establish common ground during policy design conversations \cite{epstein2014value, lehoux2020anticipatory, wright2020policy, kuo2024wikibench}, systems should support users in making systematic use of cases.
+Systems could draw inspiration from prior work, such as the idea of research through litigation \cite{kirkham2023legal,yang2024future}, to support users in using cases to surface potential flaws in current policies.
 These cases can provide users with shared context for policy development.

-\item [\textbf{D2.}] \textbf{The system should help users identify and address underlying sources of disagreements.} People may disagree with each other during policy design for various reasons.
-For example, they may substantively disagree about how different cases should be handled, or they may simply have differing interpretations of a policy's wording.
+\item [\textbf{D2.}] \textbf{The system should help users identify and address underlying sources of disagreements.} People may disagree with each other during policy design for various reasons \cite{reynante2021framework}.
+For example, they may substantively disagree about how different cases should be handled, or they may simply have differing interpretations of a policy's wording \cite{kuo2024wikibench, chen2023judgment}.
 Systems should help users distinguish whether they disagree at the policy-level, case-level, or both.
 Systems should further assist users in discussing and addressing disagreements at the appropriate level.

-\item [\textbf{D3.}] \textbf{The system should support users in easily building upon and referencing each other's work.} Systems should leverage users' complementary knowledge, experiences, and backgrounds and make it easy for them to build upon each other's contributions.
-Systems should also enable users to track how others build on their contributions and to collaborate on planning future actions.
+\item [\textbf{D3.}] \textbf{The system should support users in easily building upon and referencing each other's work.} While community-driven approaches to policy development ensure the policies are better aligned with local community perspectives \cite{ostrom1990governing}, it can be challenging for community members to achieve meaningful collective action without a coordinated process \cite{shaw2014computer}.
+Systems should make it easy for users to build upon each other's contributions, leveraging their complementary knowledge, experiences, and backgrounds \cite{salehi2015we, reynante2021framework}.
+Systems should also enable users to track how others build on their contributions and to collaborate on planning future actions \cite{shaw2014computer}.